 Speaking for a generation and inspiring pretenders……..

-Despite media scepticism at its launch, the Sony Walkman soon earned itself a strong reputation among the public and more particularly with young people.
+Despite initial scepticism at its launch, the Sony Walkman quickly earned itself a strong reputation among the public and more particularly with young people.
+In hindsight this should not be surprising as the marketing department at Sony focused specifically on the branding and lifestyle appeal of their new Walkman.
+Unusually for Sony what they released in 1979 was not a brand new high-tech product, but a stripped back and low-tech one (remember even the speakers and recording capability had been removed).
+Instead this was a fun product for young people.
 Sony’s own advertising played on the young v. old parallel with shots of old traditionally-dressed Japanese folk curiously observing young and happy plugged-in teens.
 Perhaps it was a sign of things to come, but at a time the sense of musical liberation by ‘tuning out’ obviously hit a popular chord.
 Punk had made music loud and brash, but now with a Walkman it was also something far softer and more personal as well.
-This was also the first time ever that people could enjoy a 24/7 soundtrack accompaniment to their lives no matter where they happened to be.
+This was also the first time ever that people could enjoy a 24/7 soundtrack accompaniment to their lives no matter where they happened to be and to enjoy Stereo listening outdoors.
+The fact that the Walkman was initially retailed at 33,000 yen was in part to celebrate 33 years of the Sony Corporation, but it also put it firmly within the budget of low income students.
+This low-price was a gamble that Sony willingly took because until the production could be scaled up, each initial unit sold would actually lose Sony nearly 10,000 yen due to the higher manufacturing cost.
+However the gamble obviously paid off.

 With the success of the first Sony Walkman a whole genre of personal cassette players were born.
-Some (verging on law-suits) tried to cash in on the look and feel of that original machine, while others like the Phillips ‘Sound In Motion’ series went for a more extreme design.
-The early 80s were a design conscious time, but despite obvious improvements in size, battery life and sound quality, very little really changed for personal cassette players until CD players took over in the mid to late 1980s.
+Some (verging on law-suits) tried to cash in quickly from the look and feel of that original machine.
+Straight off the bat Toshiba released their own version called the ‘Walky’, and Panasonic created theirs called ‘Go’.
+This forced Sony to go back to the drawing board in 1980 and release their Walkman II which was both lighter, cheaper and a clear design shift.
+But the success of the TPS-L2 spurned hundreds of designs from the cool to the bizarre and through the 1980s and 90s Sony themselves would release dozens of new designs ever year just to stay ahead of the competition.
+The early 1980s were a design conscious time, but despite obvious improvements in size, design, battery life and sound quality, very little really changed for personal cassette players until CD players took over in the mid to late 1980s.